Learn these 5 key salary negotiation lines to close your deal

 This will depend on who you are negotiating with.
 It’s important to find what sort of range you might expect and what if anything that is a sticking point.
 Most companies will move and have some flexibility somewhere.
-If they don’t, you have to be clear about what your fallback position is (what can you live with) and your deal-breaking point (when do you walk away?).
+If they don’t, you have to be clear about what your fallback position is (what can you live with) and your deal-breaking point (when do you walk away?)

 5. “ Help me understand the main issue for you……”

 or “Help me understand the reasoning behind… ” Here they will outline what the problem is.
-It could be salary levels of colleagues or custom and practise of the organisation.
+It could be salary levels of colleagues or customs and practice of the organisation.
 Never focus on the earnings of potential colleagues.
 They are not your problem.
 Your personal skill set is all that matters.
 Just find out what the barrier is and use that as a base point for the next stage of the process.

 6. “I would feel more comfortable with …..”

 Give a range again of what your expectation is.
-You must always be willing to walk away of the deal doesn’t go the way you hope.
-Can you add on other fringe benefits, play around with fixed salary and bonus, or negotiate a review in 6 months to meet the short fall?
+You must always be willing to walk away if the deal doesn’t go the way you hope.
+Can you add on other fringe benefits, play around with fixed salary and bonus, or negotiate a review in 6 months to meet the shortfall?
 There are lots of ways.
 Sometimes commitment to training or access to a mentor are low-cost perks, but with high rewards for candidates.
 Make sure they are written into the contract.
 Don’t accept verbal commitments only.
 They could disappear.

 7. “When can I start….?